 Bring a few quiet toys that your child likes.
 If they especially love a toy that makes noise, cover the speaker with a bit of masking tape; your child will still be able to hear it but it won’t be so bothersome to surrounding passengers.
 Also pack a few new, small toys and books in your carry on.
-Wrap them, if you like, and offer them when boredom sets in.
+Wrap them, if you like (sometimes the unwrapping is the best part!), and offer them when boredom sets in.

 Packing for Your Trip

 Traveling with small children can certainly add to your luggage load- and trying to maneuver luggage, herd (or carry) children, and get through security can be maddening.
 I suggest shipping non-essential and disposable items to your destination ahead of your trip.

 Be sure to contact your first lodging before you ship items.
 I’ve yet to have anyone at a B&B or hotel tell me they don’t accept packages, but it could happen.
 (I may have gone a bit overboard on what I sent ahead for my daughter’s first trip to Ireland- but with sensitive skin and a picky eater it was better to be safe!)